Raster Translation Basics: Converting Bands and Palettes

 Part 3: Resolving palettes

-Some raster translations need to have the palette(s) removed or resolved to match the destination format.
+Some raster translations require the removal or resolution of the palette(s) to match the destination format.
 After completing the steps in Part 1 and running the translation, you might get an error message related to the palettes.

 In this example, the user is trying to translate GIF to JPEG and an error appears in the translation log.